peteroupc/peteroupc.github.io/graphics.md

 Other requirements:

 - **Screen resolution:** The game screen image has no more than 307,200 total pixels (for example, 640 &times; 480, or 640 pixels horizontally and 480 pixels vertically).[^13]  Support for game screen resolutions larger than this limit, in addition to resolutions meeting the limit, is optional.
 - **Rendering in software:** The game should include a mode in which the graphics are _rendered in software_.
 This means that their rendering does not rely on a video card or graphics accelerator or a graphics API (such as GDI, OpenGL, or Direct3D) that is integrated into the operating system, with the sole exception of sending a finished game screen image to the player's display (such as through GDI’s `StretchDIBits` or copying to VGA's video memory).
-(Implementing a subset of [**OpenGL ES**](https://registry.khronos.org/OpenGL/index_es.php) 1.1 or [**OpenGL**](https://registry.khronos.org/OpenGL/index_gl.php) 1.1 without relying on a video card or graphics accelerator is allowed.)
+(Implementing a subset of [**OpenGL ES**](https://registry.khronos.org/OpenGL/index_es.php) 1.1 or [**OpenGL**](https://registry.khronos.org/OpenGL/index_gl.php) 1.1 in software without relying on a video card or graphics accelerator is allowed.)
 The game can optionally support hardware acceleration of graphics as well (and can even use such acceleration by default when the game detects its availability).
 - **Music:** Music is in Standard MIDI files (SMF) only.
 The General MIDI System level 1 should be followed for such files.[^14]

 &nbsp;